h3n0/flipper_SubSpotter/README.md

-Build

-Use the local uFBT install already present in this repo:

-./.venv/bin/ufbt
-Launch to a connected Flipper:

-./.venv/bin/ufbt launch

 # SubSpotter

 SubSpotter turns Flipper Zero into a passive Sub-GHz explorer for weather sensors and other low-power ISM devices.
 It scans common bands, fingerprints bursts, and helps identify household sensors without transmitting.